InsectsOut/io-technik/README.md

 ### Prerequisites
 If you don't use the standalone script or @pnpm/exe to install pnpm, then you need to have Node.js (at least v18.12) to be installed on your system.

-Using a standalone script
-You may install pnpm even if you don't have Node.js installed, using the following scripts.
+Using a standalone script you may install pnpm even if you don't have Node.js installed, using the following scripts.

 ```bash
 $ npm install -g pnpm